UF-Forest-Entomology-Lab/Bark_Beetle_Classification/README.md

 # Bark_Beetle_Classification
-This is a Repository for all code surrounding the Berk Beetle Classification system developed by the @ChristopherMarais at the Forest entomology lab at the University of Florida.
+This is a Repository for all code surrounding the Berk Beetle Classification system developed by @ChristopherMarais at the Forest entomology lab at the University of Florida.